 Cut Costs By Sourcing Flowers From the Side of the Road

 Some weeds are genuinely beautiful.
-Depending on the time of the year, alfalfa, clover, ditch lilies, goldenrod, and more may be available in your area for the picking.
-Please stick to public property or areas where you have permission to pick.
+Depending on the time of the year, alfalfa, clover, ditch lilies, goldenrod, and more may be available in your area for picking.
+Please stick to public property or areas you have permission to pick, and always harvest responsibly!

 Arranging Flowers Takes Time

-For a wedding party of 10 (Bride, Groom, 4 Bridesmaids, 4 Groomsmen) plus boutonnieres for parents and people involved in the wedding party, it took me approximately 4 hours to do everything.
-I should have allowed myself 5 so I could have taken a few more breaks.
-In every instance, I barely had time to get myself ready for the wedding.
+For a wedding party of 10 (Bride, Groom, 4 Bridesmaids, 4 Groomsmen) plus boutonnieres for parents and people involved in the wedding party, it takes me approximately 4 hours to do everything.
+But I try to allow myself 5 hours, so I can take a few more breaks.
+In every instance, I would barely have time to get myself ready for the wedding.

 Of course, your situation may require more or less time.